 Erythrorhipsalis cereuscula, Hariota cereuscula, Rhipsalis saglionis

-Rhipsalis cereuscula is a shrubby to bushy, epiphytic cactus with light green stems, up to 3 feet (90 cm) long, crowned with clusters of tiny "rice" shaped joints.
-The stems are erect at first, but become pendant as size increases.
-The flowers are bell-shaped, greenish-white, often tinged with pink, up to 0.6 inches (1.5 cm) long and up to 0.8 inches (2 cm) in diameter.
+Rhipsalis cereuscula is a shrubby to bushy epiphytic cactus with light green stems crowned with clusters of tiny rice-shaped joints.
+The stems are up to 3 feet (90 cm) long, erect at first but become pendant as size increases.
+Flowers are greenish-white, often tinged with pink, bell-shaped, up to 0.6 inches (1.5 cm) long and up to 0.8 inches (2 cm) in diameter.
 They are borne from the terminal areoles and followed by tiny, white berries.

 How to Grow and Care